 You must also make notes regarding dependencies when charting the timeline.
 For example, you must write and complete a script before creating a marketing video.

 The Benefits of a Good Project Timeline

-According to a 4PM survey, most brands have a 70% chance of failing at a project due to poor management.
-And most of the time, the difference between a poor and effective project management strategy is the project timeline.
+According to a survey, most brands have a 70% chance of failing at a project due to poor management.
+And most of the time, the difference between a poor and effective management strategy is the timeline.

-So, when you get your project timeline right, you’re doing a lot of good to your team and organization.
-Here are the benefits of a nicely done project management timeline:
+So, when you get your timeline right, you’re doing a lot of good to your team and organization.
+Here are the benefits of a nicely done management timeline:

 Even the most impractical project can appear workable when timelines are developed.
-For the average project management strategy, a timeline allows the team to visualize the best frameworks necessary to complete the project.
+For the average management strategy, a timeline allows the team to visualize the best frameworks necessary to complete the assignment.
 The visual representation shows everyone the possible ways to execute the project.

 One of the largest global studies involving 1,471 projects was published in the Harvard Business review.
 It found that the cost overrun of one in six projects was 200% and every project had a 27% average cost overrun.

 Resource assessment is a vital component of project management.
-This component of a project timeline helps project managers to efficiently estimate and allocate resources at the right time.
-This timely resource allocation makes the project actualization process efficient and prevents any kind of wastefulness.
+This component of a timeline helps managers to efficiently estimate and allocate resources at the right time.
+This timely resource allocation makes the actualization process efficient and prevents any kind of wastefulness.

 Perhaps the most critical component of project timelines is time.
 Because the developed framework is tied to time frames, project managers are able to track every other component, including task completion and resource usage.
 If each of these components are interlocking grids, then project timelines allow managers to focus on each one, determine its contribution to the overall process, and make needed adjustments within projected time frames.